IgsousaB/ToDjango/README.md

-# todoapp
+# ToDjango
-A To-Do Application to learn and Get Started with Django.
+A simple To-Do Application to learn and Get Started with Django.
 It has a REST API with CRUD Functionality for the Back-End and HTML,CSS,Javascript for the Front-End.

 ## Built With: